BrighterCommand/Brighter/doc/adr/0004-use-an-envelope-wrapper-with-transports.md

-# 2. Use A Claim Check For Large or Sensitive Messages
+# 4. Use An Envelope Wrapper with Transports

-Date: 2022-07-18
+Date: 2022-10-04

 ## Status